-I had been looking for a really great rainbow yarn pallette for a while for this design when I came across the Chiffon Rainbow Ombre Pack from Darn Good Yarn.
-I am a sucker for ombre pallettes but when i saw the rainbow pack, I was sold.
+I had been looking for a really great rainbow yarn pallette for a while to create a free crochet tote bag pattern when I came across the Chiffon Rainbow Ombre Pack from Darn Good Yarn.
+I am a sucker for ombre pallettes but when I saw the rainbow pack, I was sold.
 I knew I had to design something with it.
-The Rainbow Saver Tote is the result.
+The Rainbow Saver Tote and this free crochet tote bag pattern is the result.

 What drew me to this product (other than the lovely colours) was the fact that Chiffon Ombre Packs are made from recycled Saris.
 I love getting to crochet with different fibres and textures.
 Additionally, using this stuff keeps it out of landfills.
 Honestly, I was hooked.